Extravi/server-security/README.md

 passwd example
 ```

-In a new terminal, paste the public ssh key; you will be prompted for a password:
+In a new terminal, copy the public ssh key; you will be prompted for a password:

 ```bash
 ssh-copy-id example@127.0.0.1